-Compensation for expansion and contraction in underground applications is normally achieved by snaking the pipe in the trench.
+Compensation for expansion and contraction of flexible piping can be achieved by snaking the pipe in the trench.
 Solvent cemented joints must be used.
+An approximate sine wave configuration with a displacement form the centerline and a maximum offset is shown below.